LeidyGil/leidygil.github.io/SQL_English.md

 -- SELECT usuarios.*, notas.* FROM Notas RIGHT JOIN Usuarios ON Notas.email = Usuarios.email;

 -- Exercise
--- Select all records of all products (table 'productos') along with their prices (table 'precios'), including products that have not been assigned a price.
+-- SELECT all records of all products (table 'productos') along with their prices (table 'precios'), including products that have not been assigned a price.
 -- The tables are related by the 'producto_id' column.
 SELECT * FROM productos p LEFT JOIN precios pre ON p.producto_id = pre.producto_id;

--- Identifying types of join
+### Identifying types of join
 -- Key ideas:
 -- There are multiple types of JOIN
 -- So far, we have seen INNER JOIN, LEFT JOIN, and RIGHT JOIN